RHexMan/RHex/README.md

 The first and simpler RHex option is to download the RHex_Exe zip file for your operating system.
 People with no programming experience can use this option.

 Once the zip arrives on your machine, move it to a suitable location.
 On the Mac, double click the file to unzip.
 A folder with nearly the same name will appear next to the zip file.
 In Windows, select the zip file and choose Extract from the context menu.
-In either case, enter the folder and, in any text editor, read the README_EXE_INSTALL.md file and follow the directions you find there.
+In either case, enter the folder and, in any text editor, read the README\_EXE\_INSTALL.md file and follow the simple directions you find there.

 On Macs running OS X 10.11 (El Capitan) and earlier, in order to download and run applications from the internet that are not from the Apple Store or from the Apple sanctioned developers, you need to have a preference setting that allows downloads from anywhere.
 To see the settings choices, go to the Apple Menu and select System Preferences, and then select the Security and Privacy Pane.
 In that pane, you need to choose the radio button that allows apps downloaded from anywhere.
 In order to change the button selection, you need to click the lock icon and enter an admin password.
 After you have completed the download, run the installation script, and run each of the three applications, you can return to the Security pane and restore the original button choice.